abhinaba-ghosh/react-integration-tests-example/README.md

 ## Integration tests

-The integration tests has been added for the complete workflow opf the TODO app where composite components interacts with beach other.
+The integration tests has been added for the complete workflow of the TODO app where composite components interacts with each other.

 ![integration-flow](./flow.png)